MKolman/SHD-git/README.md

 With a plus sign in the top right you can create a new repository that will hold your prject.
 It is recommended that you include a `README.md` file in your repository (like this one) that gives a description of your project.

+You can write the `README` file using the [Markdown descriptive language](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ## Basic git commands

 When first creating a local copy of a git repository you can use the `git clone` command.
 The actual url will depend on your username and repository, but for this repository this command yould look like this: